uncovsky/ulam_spiral/README.md

 # ulam_spiral
-simple ulam spiral implementation in c++
+ulam spiral implementation using vectors in c++